bruhathisp/dsa_java/array/SpiralMatrix.md

 ## Solution

+**Lessons learnt**

+1. In this case, this.matrix is assigned the value of the input matrix passed to the spiralOrder method.
+It allows other methods, such as borderFrom, to access the matrix without any ambiguity or naming conflicts.

+Steps:
 1. After calling `borderFrom` function decrement both m(row) and n(col) by 2
 2. `borderFrom` functions takes 4 turns each call. and this is how it adds to the `res` array.
    ``` java